Ozarks Lunkers: Roster

 The first of two open tryouts for the Lunkers was held on October 21, 2023.
 The Lunkers held a closed scrimmage of 19 players on November 19, 2023.
 The second open tryout was held on December 9, 2023.
 Most of the roster was populated by members of the Queen City Insane Asylum, a semi-professional eight-man football team that general manager Caleb Scott owned.

 On December 5, 2023, the Lunkers signed Matt Rush, the first player to sign with an AL team.
 Rush went to Springfield's Hillcrest High School and played defensive back at Missouri State.

-The Lunkers signed quarterback Tyler Kulka, who had led the Nashville Kats to Arena Football One's Arena Crown appearance in 2025, partway through the 2025 season after AF1's season ended.
+The Lunkers signed quarterback Tyler Kulka, who had led the Nashville Kats to an Arena Crown appearance in the 2025 Arena Football One (AF1) season, partway through the 2025 season after AF1's season ended.
 Kulka's arrival is credited with reviving the Lunkers' on-field fortunes, bringing with him a wave of "Kulkamania."